mat3rial/silver-guide-argent/en/faq.md

 <a href="#4">How to record non-monetary transactions in your accounting system?</a><br/>
 <a href="#5">What is the difference between donation and barter of goods and services?</a><br/>
 <a href="#6">What is the difference between a sponsorship and an exchange of services (barter)?</a><br/>
+<a href="#7">How can visibility be accounted for in the context of exchanges of services between the organization and multiple partners?</a><br/>